Why Your Gardenia Leaves Are Turning Yellow & How to Fix It

 6. Control the Diseases and Insects

-For fungal diseases, you can use fungicide or prune the plants to increase the air and light circulation as well as reduce fungus development.
-Here are two ways you can prepare a fungicide at home;
+To treat fungal illnesses, use fungicides or prune the plants to improve air and light circulation and limit fungus development.
+Here are two ways to create a fungicide at home.

-- Mix ammonia and water in a 50:50 ratio, then spray the solution to the foliage.
+• Mix ammonia and water in a 50:50 ratio, then spray the solution on the foliage.

 When it comes to insects, you can always use an insecticide.